allenai/olmo-ui/README.md

 ```

 ## Mocking network requests
-We use MSW to mock network requests.
-To enable it, add `ENABLE_MOCKING: true` to the `env` for `ui` in `docker-compose.yaml`.
+We use MSW to mock network requests for testing and local development.
+To enable it, have `ENABLE_MOCKING=true` as an env variable when you're starting the server.
+If you're starting with `docker compose`, that would look like this: `ENABLE_MOCKING=true docker compose up --build`.

  Mock request handlers can be found in `src/mocks/handlers`.
 If you want to add or modify a handler, check the MSW docs to learn more: https://mswjs.io/docs/basics/mocking-responses

 ## Setting up to use the Dolma API